cvlab-yonsei/projects/RRID/code/README.md

 ```
 ## Pre-trained model
 * Download pre-trained weights <br>Link: [[weights](https://drive.google.com/file/d/1x7Hqb3MY8kPJhhWFHiI-fvwJ8MKS5muy/view?usp=sharing)]
-* Two GPUs are needed to implement this weights
+* Two GPUs are needed to implement the trained model
-* The version of pytorch must be 0.4.1 when you implement the model with this weights
+* The version of pytorch must be 0.4.1 when you implement the model with these weights

 ## Evaluation
 * Test the model with our pre-trained weights